25 Chernobyl pictures – what the reactor, the canteen, and the nearby town of Pripyat actually look like.

-We were shown a store-room filled with old Soviet placards.
-It is sometimes difficult to know whether such scenes are real or have subsequently been staged to entertain or shock tourists.
-I would view with caution any pictures of Pripyat or Chernobyl which show dolls, toys or gas-masks – most are staged.
+Chernobyl pictures of pictures!
+A store-room filled with old Soviet placards.
+It is hard to know whether such scenes are real or have been staged to entertain or shock tourists.
+I would view with caution any pictures of Pripyat or Chernobyl which show dolls, toys or gas-masks.

 The fun-fair at Pripyat, due to open on 1 May five days after the accident, is one of the most famous sights of the city.

-When our guide waved his radiation monitor over this patch of repaired ground near the fun-fair, the reading – audible to all of us – went through the roof.
+When our guide waved his radiation monitor over a patch of repaired ground near the fun-fair, the audible reading went through the roof.
 According to the guide, the repair pre-dated the accident.
 How did this patch become so radioactive – before 1986?
-Or was the reading somehow staged for our benefit?
+Or did the guide stage this?

 I’d be keen to see an update of this picture of a swimming pool, too.
 Once, it would have been a fine facility.

 An abandoned room full of cots.
-Again, it is hard to know to what extent such pictures have been staged.
 The doll on one bed looks like a later addition.